webfp/tor-browser-crawler/README.md

 it to collect data from the middle position.
 In particular, we use [OnionPerf](https://github.com/robgjansen/onionperf) to collect cell-level information.
-For ethical reasons, as we describe in the paper, we also implement a signal mechanism that our crawler sends to specific middles in order to tag circuits that our crawler has initiated, so that we do not capture traffic from Tor users.
+For ethical reasons, as we describe in the paper, we also implement a signaling mechanism to indicate specific middles nodes to only capture traffic from circuits that our crawler has initiated, so that we do not capture traffic from Tor users.

 # Getting started